 The origins of thyme can be traced back to ancient societies throughout the Mediterranean, though it’s now grown and cooked with all over the world.
 Its uses have not always been purely culinary, however.
 There is evidence of ancient Egyptians utilizing thyme’s powerful antiseptic properties in embalming rituals.
-The Romans considered the herb a symbol of bravery and strength — particularly with regards to military prowess — and would exchange it among themselves, pinning sprigs to their garments before battle, and burning bunches of it to purify the air in homes and places of worship.
+The Romans considered the herb a symbol of bravery and strength—particularly with regards to military prowess—and would exchange it among themselves, pin sprigs to their garments before battle, and burn bunches of it to purify the air in homes and places of worship.

 Fresh vs. Dried

 While dried thyme possesses a nearly identical flavor profile to its fresh counterpart, it typically needs to be rehydrated—whether on its own or during the cooking process (i.e. adding to a braised dish or bread dough)—in order to display its full range.
 Dried thyme leaves can be substituted for fresh in any application, but use one-third as much dried thyme as you would use fresh.